rizitis/GitVoyager/README.md

 ```

 3. Next step is the command `gitv fetch`<br>
-This will create the first database of your remote repo localy so gitv will now know where to search for remote files.
+This will create the first database of your remote repo locally so gitv will now know where to search for remote files.
 This command also update database.<br>
 This is the end of setup.

 ## Usage